saiyer123/cse15l-labreport3/lab3.md

 The word "error" in ./technical/logs/error.log file and displays one line of leading context.

 For each option I researched using this link [Link](https://www.gnu.org/software/grep/manual/grep.html) and chatGPT.
+I only used chatGPT in understanding what each function was.
+For example I would ask it "in simple terms what does the grep command do", to help me get a basic understanding before I looked deeper at in the link I provided.